 What don't we like?
 There's nothing inherently wrong with the Nautilus T616, it just seems to be a few years behind the times as far as what it offers.
 At its list price of $1799, it would be nice if it had a touch screen rather than a basic LCD display.
 But that is not really a deal breaker.

 The real issue is with the sub-par warranties on both Nautilus treadmills.
-The T614 and T616 come with the same 10 year frame warranty, which just goes to show you that the company does not have that much faith in the durability of these machines.
+The T614 and T616 come with the same 10 year frame warranty (15 years on the T618), which just goes to show you that the company does not have that much faith in the durability of these machines.
 You'll find a lifetime frame warranty pretty much everywhere these days, especially on treadmills in this price range.

 Now at that price, we can forgive many of the shortcomings.
 The reviews aren't wonderful, but there are some positive ones out there.
 So if you do get a good machine at this price, it's not a bad option.
 But look into an extended warranty.

 The simple fact is that there are better treadmills out there than the NordicTrack T616.
 However, if you can pick one up at half off it really is not a bad deal at $1000.

 You do get nice incline, up to 12mph speed, a heart rate monitor included, good cushioning, a generous sized deck and the ability to track and monitor your workouts through NautilusConnect and sync them to your favorite fitness apps.

 As we mentioned the warranties aren't great, so you might want to opt for an extended warranty to cover yourself in case something happens.